TobikoData/sqlmesh/docs/concepts/plans.md

 *Each model variant gets its own physical table while environments only contain references to these tables.*

 This unique approach to understanding and applying changes is what enables SQLMesh's Virtual Environments.
-This technology allows SQLMesh to ensure complete isolation between environments while allowing it to share physical data assets between environments when appropriate and safe to do so.
+It allows SQLMesh to ensure complete isolation between environments while allowing it to share physical data assets between environments when appropriate and safe to do so.

 Additionally, since each model change is captured in a separate physical table, reverting to a previous version becomes a simple and quick operation (refer to [Virtual Update](#virtual-update)) as long as its physical table hasn't been garbage collected by the janitor process.

 SQLMesh makes it easy to be correct and really hard to accidentally and irreversibly break things.

 ### Backfilling
 Despite all the benefits, the approach described above is not without trade-offs.

 When a new model version is just created, a physical table assigned to it is empty.
 Therefore, SQLMesh needs to re-apply the logic of the new model version to the entire date range of this model in order to populate the new version's physical table.
 This process is called backfilling.

-At the moment, we are using the term backfilling broadly to describe any situation in which a model is updated.
+We use the term backfilling broadly to describe any situation in which a model is updated.
 That includes these operations:

 * When a VIEW model is created
 * When a FULL model is built